petrelharp/ftprime_ms/talks/broad_12_mar_2018.md

 1. All marginal trees match the corresponding subtree in the input tree sequence.

-2. Every non-sample node in marginal trees have at least two children.
+2. Every non-sample node in marginal trees has at least two children.

 3. All nodes and edges are ancestral to at least one sample.